seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **POMPEY**
 Sir, she came in great with child; and longing,
-saving your honour’s reverence, for stewed prunes;
+saving your honour's reverence, for stewed prunes;
 sir, we had but two in the house, which at that very
 distant time stood, as it were, in a fruit-dish, a
 dish of some three-pence; your honours have seen
 such dishes; they are not China dishes, but very
-good dishes,–
+good dishes,--

 **ESCALUS**
 Go to, go to: no matter for the dish, sir.